11/7/2024

 Ken Zee

 Yeah, I agree.
-So probably waiting for another week.
-And also, you can look at the investor slides.
+So probably waiting for 10 days.
+And also, you can look on the investor slides.
 Probably number six, there's some information there.
-We probably provide more detailed information about total address for market, how we want to grow faster in the market in each sector.
+We probably provide more detailed information about total addressable market, how we want to grow faster in the market in each sector.

 speaker